pragadeesh0720/FitHub/README.md

 # FitHub
- A Fitness Web Application with all resources like videos and instructions.
+ A Fitness Web Application with resources like videos,BMI Calculator and other instructions.